aya-rs/book/docs/book/start/development.md

     ```

 And finally to generate bindings for kernel data structures, you must install
-`bpftool`, either from your distribution or building it from
+`bpftool`.
+This tool is part of the package `linux-tools-common`, `linux-lowlatency-tools-common` or you can build it from
 [source](https://github.com/libbpf/bpftool).

 !!! bug "Running on Ubuntu 20.04 LTS (Focal)?"